 You may use a version of SQL Server that already exists on your computer, but it must be a supported version.
-(For current information about supported operating systems, Internet browsers, Microsoft® SQL Server®, and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 111616, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=111616.)
+(For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 116801, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=116801.
+The system requirements are the minimum for a computer running Estimating with one SQL Server instance.
+Running several other business programs with multiple SQL Server instances may affect the performance of your system.)

 If you want to use your existing installation of SQL Server, create a new instance to operate alongside your existing SQL Server instances.
 You can give the new instance any name you want.
-However, Sage recommends naming the new instance an easily identified name such as SAGE\ESTIMATING.
+However, Sage recommends naming the new instance an easily identified name such as SAGE_ESTIMATING.